rackerlabs/support-how-to/content/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices.md

 -   You have deleted all alarms.

-When there are no alarms configured, there are no thresholds to trigger a change in the state of the alarms and the app cannot deliver a status for that resource.
+When there are no alarms configured, there are no thresholds to trigger a change in the state of the alarms, and the app cannot deliver a status for that resource.
 You can configure alarms for Cloud Servers in the Cloud Control Panel.
 To configure alarms for all other resources, use the Monitoring API.
 For information about how to use the API, see the *[Rackspace Monitoring Developer Guide](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/)*.